JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 This is particularly true when the noise term is large, as in @fig:1.4.3, where we observe a longer-tailed distribution of the bias term $B$.

-We find that for all three rounds and across all three parameters, the Kalman Filter is able to estimate the parameters with a reasonable degree of accuracy, although the bias term $B$ is difficult to estimate accurately.
+We find that for all three rounds and across all three parameters, we are able to estimate the parameters with a reasonable degree of accuracy, though we note that the distribution of the estimates is quite large and the true value is only well-approximated when averaging across multiple realisations.

+Alternatively, fewer or a single realisation may be used if the number of observations $N$ is sufficiently large.

+== Non-Gaussian Noise <sec:1.5>

 #bibliography("report.bib")